lemotdesign/one-click-hugo-cms/site/content/articles/what-types-of-timber-do-termites-eat-protect-your-home-from-termite-damage.md

 ---
 title: What Types of Timber Do Termites Eat?
-Protect Your Home from Termite Damage
+Protect Your Home Gold Coast home from Termite Damage
 date: 2024-12-27T15:48:25.152Z
 description: >-
   Protect Your Property from Termites on the Gold Coast